Indian Councils Act 1909: Advocation of separate Muslim electorates

-On October 1, 1906, Minto received the deputation from the newly founded Muslim League, which comprised numerous Muslims from all Indian provinces except for the Northwest Frontier.
+On 1 October 1906 Minto received the deputation from the newly founded Muslim League, which comprised numerous Muslims from all Indian provinces except for the Northwest Frontier.
 The Muslim League was founded to prevent the rise of an emergence of a Hindu dominated political system, and made a number of demands to Minto.
 They argued that the special interests of Muslims must be maintained, and pushed for the separate election of Muslims to the provincial councils and requiring the election of a sufficient number of Muslims to the Imperial Legislative Council to avoid reducing Muslims to an insignificant minority Minto encouraged the foundation of the League as a rival organization to the Indian National Congress, and promised to the deputation that they would give consideration to Muslim demands.

 Like the Muslim League, British administrators also sought to prevent the rise of an Indian majority in the legislature, and persuaded Minto of the danger of Muslim discontent to British rule and that the League's demands were representative of most Indian Muslims' wishes.

 Morley expressed a desire for reconciliation between territorial representation and Muslim demands, but with the support of Herbert Risley, the Home Secretary, separate Muslim electorates were successfully implemented in the final plan.
 This sympathy to the Muslim League led to the false suspicion that the 1906 deputation had been invited by the viceroy, rather than simply received.

 Morley–Minto Reforms

-The Act itself conferred some political reforms.
-Both central and provincial legislative councils were increased in size and had their memberships expanded.
+The act itself conferred some political reforms.
+Both central and provincial legislative councils increased in size and expanded their memberships.
 Local bodies would elect an electoral college, which in turn would elect the members of provincial legislatures, who in turn would elect members of the central legislature.
-Under the Act, Muslim members were to be elected by only Muslim voters, dividing the electorate.
+Under the act, Muslim members were to be elected by only Muslim voters, dividing the electorate.

-Previously, provincial councils had a majority of their members appointed from civil service officials, referred to as an "Official Majority"; with the passage of the act, this system was lifted.
+Previously, provincial councils had a majority of their members appointed by civil service officials, referred to as an "Official Majority"; this system was lifted with the act's passage.
 However, an official majority was retained on the Central Legislative Council.

 The elected Indians were allowed to table resolutions, debate budgetary matters, and ask supplementary questions, which they were previously prevented from doing so.
 Nevertheless, they were not permitted to discuss foreign policy or relations with the princely states were.
 The British executive also retained an absolute veto over all legislation.